• Skip to primary navigation

 Making this ice cream is simplicity in itself.
 There’s no churning, no mixing halfway through the freezing process, and you don’t need an ice cream maker.

 Just whisk up eggs and sugar in a bowl until the sugar dissolves, then continue whisking over a bowl of hot water until the mixture doubles in volume.
-Stir in the Biscoff spread and then stir in double cream which has been whipped to stiff peaks.
+Stir in the Biscoff spread and then stir in double cream that has been whipped to stiff peaks.
 Place in the freezer and wait until it has set and thickened.
 Job done!

 The main problem is waiting for the ice cream to freeze!
 You need to leave it for at least 8 hours I’m afraid.

-When I took the photos for this post, we were in the middle of a heatwave in the UK, with temperatures around 35 degrees Celsius (that 95 degrees Fahrenheit), so I had difficulty in getting the ice cream to stay frozen.
-I believe that when professional photographers take photos of ice cream they actually use a bowl of mashed potatoes instead of the ice cream so that it doesn’t melt under the heat from their lights.
+When I took the photos for this post, we were in the middle of a heatwave in the UK, with temperatures around 35 degrees Celsius (95 degrees Fahrenheit), so I had difficulty getting the ice cream to stay frozen.
+I believe that when professional photographers take photos of ice cream they actually use a bowl of mashed potatoes instead of the ice cream so that it doesn't melt under the heat from their lights.

-Let it be said here and now, that the photos you see on here the are genuine ice cream not mashed potatoes (even if it does look slightly melted) 🙂
+Let it be said here and now, that the photos you see on here are genuine ice cream not mashed potatoes (even if it does look slightly melted) 🙂

 Biscoff ice-cream in an ice cream cone next to a dish of ice cream.